I Tested 10 PE Data Rooms (What Deal Teams Actually Need) in 2026

 PE Data Room Document Checklist

 A well-organized PE data room follows a standard folder structure.
-Here is what buyers expect to find during due diligence:
+Here is what buyers expect to find during due diligence, based on hundreds of data rooms I have seen:

 | Folder | Key Documents | Typical Volume |